Pagbilao: Transportation

 The municipality is connected with Manila by the Pan-Philippine Highway.
 Until 2014, there were also daily rail services to and from Naga and Legazpi provided by the Philippine National Railways.
 A new Pagbilao station has already been set for construction under the PNR South Long Haul project, a reconstruction of the PNR South Main Line that passes through the area.

-In order to spur development in the municipality, the Toll Regulatory Board declared Toll Road 5 the extension of South Luzon Expressway.
+In order to spur development in the municipality, the Toll Regulatory Board declared Toll Road 5, the extension of South Luzon Expressway.
 A 420-kilometer, four lane expressway starting from the terminal point of the now under construction SLEX Toll Road 4 at Barangay Mayao, Lucena City in Quezon to Matnog, Sorsogon, near the Matnog Ferry Terminal.
 On August 25, 2020, San Miguel Corporation announced that they will invest the project which will reduce travel time from Lucena to Matnog from 9 hours to 5.5 hours.

-Another expressway that will serve Pagbilao is the Quezon-Bicol Expressway (QuBEx), which will link between Lucena and San Fernando, Camarines Sur.

 Communications

 Pagbilao has numerous mobile phone, internet and cable services providers.
 The following are: